Prize Configuration

 From the figure, it can be seen that the three days that the campaign will run for have been added.

-For case (i) we can see that the cycle that begins on the first day does not reach the 100 participations to complete the cycle, so it spills over to the second day where it completes.
-In the second day, there are three active cycles, the one that spilled over from the 1st day, a cycle that started and completed on that same day, and a third cycle that spills over to the next day, where it completes.
-This situation occurs when Reset count daily is left unchecked making the time duration of the campaign only relevant to end it, but it does not intervene in the award of prizes.
+For case (i), we can see that the cycle that begins on the first day does not reach the 100 participations to complete the cycle, so it spills over to the second day, where it completes.
+On the second day, there are three active cycles: the one that spilled over from the 1st day, a cycle that started and completed on that same day, and a third cycle that spills over to the next day, where it completes.
+This situation occurs when Reset count daily is left unchecked, making the time duration of the campaign only relevant to end it, but it does not intervene in the award of prizes.

-Case (ii) shows the impact of checking the Reset count daily box: prevents a new award cycle to start if that day contains a whole completed cycle, this is, the cycle started and ended on the same day.
+Case (ii) shows the impact of checking the Reset count daily box: prevents a new award cycle from starting if that day contains a whole completed cycle, that is, the cycle started and ended on the same day.
 The cycle that started on the 1st day that did not complete will continue to be active until it reaches the 100th participation on the second day.
-A new cycle begins immediately after the first cycle ends with a new participation and it ends before the day is over.
-The red shaded area includes participations that were done after the 2nd cycle ended and these participations will not be awarded a prize.
+A new cycle begins immediately after the first cycle ends, with a new participation, and it ends before the day is over.
+The red shaded area includes participations that were done after the 2nd cycle ended, and these participations will not be awarded a prize.
 After the 2nd day ends, the first participation on the third day will initiate a new cycle in which prizes can be awarded.

 NOTE ON MULTIPLE AWARDS TO A SINGLE PARTICIPANT